LPhD/Jess/docs/source/index.rst

   user-defined Gremlin steps that encode common traversals in the code property graph.
 These can be combined to create search queries easily.

-- **Variability-Awarness.** In contrast to Joern, Jess parses preprocessor statements and is therefore able to analyze variability in preprocessor-based product lines.
+- **Variability-Awarness.** Jess parses preprocessor statements and is therefore able to analyze variability in preprocessor-based product lines.

 - **Semantic Slicing.** Jess uses queries to slice the imported source code in semantically related units.
 That means, you can select an entry point (a line of code) and Jess will give you all lines of code that have an behavioural impact on that entry point or are impacted by that entry point (forward and backward slicing).